Women Are Boycotting Twitter to Protest Harassment and Abuse

 McGowan has been a loud voice on social media advocating for victims of sexual harassment and abuse following the multiple allegations against disgraced Hollywood producer Harvey Weinstein.
 McGowan, who accused Weinstein of raping her, had her Twitter account suspended Thursday.
 The company said she violated their terms of service by tweeting a phone number.

-Twitter users lashed out in her defense, accusing the company of not equally enforce the rules against those who use hate speech.
+Twitter users lashed out in her defense, accusing the company of not equally enforcing the rules against those who use hate speech.

 #WomenBoycottTwitter was trending on Twitter Friday morning, with celebrities joining the campaign too.